mikkelme/MastersThesis/README.md

 - Made C++ code for calculating contact distance and writing to file which is read and processed in a python script.

+#### Week 37 (12/09 - 18/09) - Working from Denmark
+- Added code for measuring normal position relative to sheet: normal buckling.
+- Playing around with different potentials.
+Having SW for Si-Si bonds in substrate, LJ for intemolecular forces in C-Si bonds and Tersoff or Airebo for C-C bonds.
+- Measureing contact forces and normal buckling when strething the sheet.
+Playing around with different starting heights and having the pulling blocks integrated or fixed during relaxation.